-Whilst that this is an Agreement to sell/purchase a given number of individual Peatland Carbon or Woodland Carbon Units, these PCUs or WCUs are treated as individual discrete units and the Agreement works on the principle of a price per unit.
+Whilst this is an Agreement to sell/purchase a given number of individual Pending Issuance Units (which, all being well, will later become Peatland Carbon or Woodland Carbon Units), the PIUs, and PCUs or WCUs are treated as individual discrete units and the Agreement works on the principle of a price per unit.

 The Agreement makes provision for the parties to agree either a single Unit Price, which would be common to all Units in the Project, or for this Unit Price to vary between Vintages or indeed for Units with different Serial Numbers within a Vintage.
-This gives an opportunity for the parties to reflect different views of value for those PCUs or WCUs which could be considered to be more or less valuable if, say, they are expected to be verified earlier in the Project's duration (i.e. they are within an earlier Vintage).
+This gives an opportunity for the parties to reflect different views of value for those PIUs which could be considered to be more or less valuable if, say: